hi me and my freind are thinking of breeding tarantulas what would be the best spiecies to start with please any advice would help ?? thanks

 My Collection: - Support captive breeding

-i have not attempted to breed yet, but would like to. i have heard and read in my research that there are some species that are easier than others, but (someone correct me if i am wrong) it all really comes down to opinion. i myself am going to give G. rosea (NCF) a shot here in a few months.
+i have not attempted to breed yet, but would like to. i have heard and read in my research that there are some species that are easier than others, but (someone correct me if i am wrong) it all really comes down to opinion. i myself am going to give G. rosea (NCF) a shot here in a few months.my tarantulas

 001 A. seemani 010 A. avicularia 001 B. auratum 001 B. smithi 001 C. bechaunicus 100 C. huahini 001 C. cyaneopubescens 001 C. crawshayi 002 E. murinus 112 G. rosea 010 H. albostriatum 010 H. lividum 001 H. maculata 001 L. violaceopes 001 L. parahybana 100 N. chromatus 010 P. cancerides 001 P. fasciata 010 P. rufilata 001 P. striata 001 P. cambridgei 010 P. irminia001 P. murinus 001 P. lugardi 001 S. calceata 001 T. violaceus